28 Dec Happy Birthday, Other Other Me

 As the ray of light started to fade, I realized I’d been out for way too long.
 They were probably looking for me.
 But before I left, we decided on an experiment.
 I climbed up the side of the wall, and the other me did the same.
 I handed them the blue flower, and it crossed from this place to theirs.
 He got a hold of it, promising me he’d cherish it.

-Every birthday that followed, I’d go back to see other me again.
+Every birthday that followed, I’d go back to see “other me” again.
 We’d talk about the year we’d had and the gifts we were hoping to get.
 This is where he and I were the most different.
-We were doing well, so I could comfortably hope for good things to come.
-But things had just gotten worse and worse for other me the past few years.
+We were doing well, so I could reasonably hope for good things to come.
+But things had just gotten worse and worse for “other me” the past few years.
 While I’d wish for things like Halo 4, he’d wish for his dad to get a new job.
 When I wished for a cool airsoft rifle, he wished they could afford a car.
-And when I was 13, I wished for a TV in my room – he asked for the rain to stop burning his skin.
+And when I was 13, I wished for a TV in my room, and he asked for the rain to stop burning his skin.

-That year was the first and only time my grandmother gave me a birthday gift – a silver cross to wear as a necklace.
+That year was the first and only time my grandmother gave me a birthday gift: a silver cross to wear as a necklace.
 I loved it; it was simple and beautiful.
-A small engraving on the side commemorated my 14th birthday, and my grandmother’s name.
-The gift humbled me, in a way.
-I guessed that other me wouldn’t be getting any presents this year.
+A small engraving on the side commemorated my 14th birthday and bore my grandmother’s name.
+The gift humbled me.
+I guessed that “other me” wouldn’t be getting any presents this year.
 This was a great reminder that I was in a good place, with good people.

 My grandmother passed away later that year, and that was the last time we went up to Chatter Blinds as a family.
-I wouldn’t see other me that following year, or the year to come.
+I wouldn’t see “other me” that following year, or the year to come.
 It became this distant memory, like a half-dream.
 Something that felt like it’d happened to someone else.
-And yet I couldn’t help but wonder what’d happened to other me in the years that followed.
+And yet I couldn’t help but wonder what had happened to “other me” in the years that followed.
 How bad had things gotten?

 I drove up to Chatter Blinds, following the same roads we’d taken so many times before.
 Mom was resting in a simple metal urn beside me.
 It was a long and silent trip, and I kept the radio off.
 I wanted to think of all the times we’d driven there over the years, and what those trips used to sound like.

-And of course, it had to rain.
+And, of course, it had to rain.
 It rained about half the time we drove up there, and this time was no exception.
-Fitting, in a way.
+It was fitting, I supposed.
 Mom always loved the New England weather.

-My grandmother’s old house had fallen into disarray – ravaged by weather and wildlife.
-The best description for it was ‘reclaimed by nature’, as wasps had made their home in the rafters and rats swarmed the basement.
+My grandmother’s house had fallen into disarray, ravaged by weather and wildlife.
+The best description for it was “reclaimed by nature,” as wasps had made their home in the rafters and rats had swarmed the basement.
 Without its caretaker, the old house was nothing but planks and memories.
 I hadn’t planned on staying long; I was just there to grant my mother her wish, and then I’d be off.
-But before I did, I spent some time in my grandmother’s bathroom.
-Mostly to make sure I looked presentable; having a shave and straightening my shirt and tie.
-But also just to have a bit of a cry.
+But before I did, I spent some time in my grandmother’s bathroom shaving and straightening my shirt, doing my best to look presentable–but also just to have a bit of a cry.

 Before I left, curiosity pulled at me.
 I could just go back home, but there was a part of me that was anxious to see if that cave was still there – and if so, what would I see?
 Had it all been real?
-It was nowhere near my birthday, so I figured I wouldn’t see other me there, but had he ever existed to begin with?
+It was nowhere near my birthday, so I figured I wouldn’t see “other me” there, but had he ever existed to begin with?
 I’d just been a stupid kid, after all.
-Maybe I’d made it all up.
+Maybe I had made it all up.

-He looked like me, but dressed differently.
-He had wild bushy hair and what looked like plastic rags draped into a primitive raincoat.
+He looked identical but dressed differently.
+He had wild, bushy hair and what looked like plastic rags fashioned into a primitive raincoat.
 There was also his cave; it was covered in those blue flowers.
 The same that I’d given him that first year we met.
-They were quite large and I could see now that they were, seemingly, a kind of sunflower.
+They were quite large, and I could see now that they were, seemingly, some sort of sunflower.

 “Hey, me,” he said.
 “Haven’t seen you around.”